Overview

 Personalized Benchmarking: Goal Tracking & Variable Income

-Regarding the problem of no one knows their baseline, I decided to add a Dashboard tp visualize the spending analysis with simple charts for users to be able to see things at a glance.
+Regarding the problem that no one knows their baseline, I decided to add a Dashboard to visualize the spending analysis with simple charts for users to be able to see things at a glance.

 Benchmark Dashboard